 Because units under the Demonstration are limited, it is critically important that recipients of a CHAP diligently pursue the Financing Plan and complete conversion or withdraw, so that HUD might award those units to a PHA that is able and willing to convert the assistance of units.

 Acceptance of CHAP.
-Within 30 days of CHAP issuance, a PHA must confirm its acceptance of the CHAP by submitting an application into the Inventory Removals module in PIC identifying the units that will be removed from the public housing Annual Contributions Contract (ACC) when the project completes conversion.
+Within 30 days of CHAP issuance, a PHA must confirm its acceptance of the CHAP by submitting an application (including required attachments) into the Inventory Removals module in PIC identifying the units that will be removed from the public housing Annual Contributions Contract (ACC) when the project completes conversion.
 Failure to submit an application into PIC according to the instructions provided by HUD will result in a suspension of the CHAP and a revocation if not corrected within 15 days of notification, unless HUD identifies just cause for an extension.
 If the CHAP is re-instated, it will retain its original issuance date.
 Similarly, if the transaction changes and HUD determines that the PIC application needs to be modified by the PHA, the PHA will have 30 days to resubmit the Inventory Removal application and HUD will follow the above-described procedure for failure to comply.

+Activities Prior to Financing Plan Submission.
+The PHA is responsible for ensuring that up front civil rights reviews and relocation activities are conducted as required in the RAD Fair Housing, Civil Rights, and Relocation Notice.

 Milestones and Financing Plan.
 For every project that receives a CHAP, the PHA must submit a Financing Plan.
 See Attachment 1A for Financing Plan Requirements.
-For all CHAP awards made prior to January 1, 2015, the Financing Plan is due according to the existing agreement between the PHA and HUD.
-For CHAP awards issued after January 1, 2015, the Financing Plan is due according to the instructions below.
-For purposes of Financing Plan Milestones, the term “CHAP issuance date” refers to the later of the issuance of the CHAP or 30 days following the publication of this Notice (all days are expressed in calendar days):
+For all CHAP awards made prior to January 1, 2015, the Financing Plan is due according to the existing agreement between the PHA and HUD as reflected in the RAD Resource Desk.
+For CHAP awards issued after January 1, 2015, the Financing Plan is due according to the instructions below and for purposes of Financing Plan Milestones, the term “CHAP issuance date” refers to the later of the issuance of the CHAP or July 15, 2015.
+The Financing Plan must be submitted prior to the following milestone deadlines (all days are expressed in calendar days):

 For non-LIHTC, FHA transactions, the Application for Firm Commitment, in lieu of the Financing plan, is due 180 days following the CHAP issuance date.